Albany, New York: City of immigrants

 Until after the Revolution, Albany's population consisted mostly of ethnic Dutch descendants.
 Settlers migrating from New England tipped the balance toward British ethnicity in the early 19th century.
 Jobs on the turnpikes, canals, and railroads attracted floods of Irish immigrants in the early 19th century, especially in the 1840s during the Great Famine, solidifying the city's Irish base.
 Michael Nolan became Albany's first Irish Catholic mayor in 1878, two years before Boston.
 Polish and Italian immigrants began arriving in Albany in the wave of immigration in the latter part of the 19th century.
 Their numbers were smaller than in many other eastern cities mainly because most had found manufacturing jobs at General Electric in Schenectady.
 The Jewish community had been established early, with Sephardic Jewish members as part of the Beverwijck community.
 Its population rose during the late 19th century, when many Ashkenazi Jews immigrated from eastern Europe.
 In that period, there was also an influx of Chinese and east Asian immigrants, who settled in the downtown section of the city.
 Many of their descendants have since moved to suburban areas.
 Asian immigration all but halted after the Immigration Act of 1924.

 Albany saw its last large immigration pattern as part of the Great Migration when many African Americans moved there from the American South before and after World War I to fill industrial positions and find other opportunities.
 In the early years, African-Americans lived together with Italians, Jews, and other immigrants in the South End, where housing was older and less expensive.
 The black community has grown as a proportion of the population since then; African Americans made up three percent of the city's population in 1950, six percent in 1960, 12 percent in 1970, and 30 percent in 2010.
 The change in proportion is related mostly to middle-class white families moving to the suburbs and black families remaining within city limits during the same time period.

 Since 2007, the number of Burmese refugees to Albany has increased.
-The Burmese refugee community consists mostly of persons of Karen ethnicity.
+The Burmese refugee community consists mostly of people of Karen ethnicity.
 An estimated 5,000 Burmese refugees reside in Albany as of January 2015.